schalafi/investing-blog/blog/content/posts/6-not-always-but-in-average.md

 How much is too little return?
 Returns are really tricky: measuring in different time frames and with different risk and with changing time horizons

+Living from your investments.
+Is thatrh even possible??w

 The 50% return  investment: Stocks that have gone 50% or more in one year or less but they have other dark side.